 Supplementary Figure 6:

 Supplementary Figure 7: A representative example of extremity based linking.
 The phenotype dataset (Consisting of gene expression levels for 6 genes) is shown above.
-Each phenotype measurement is represented by green (negative extreme), red (positive extreme), or grey (non-extreme) dots.
+Each phenotype measurement is represented by blue (negative extreme), yellow (positive extreme), or grey (non-extreme) dots.
 Based on the extremity of phenotypes, the attacker performs prediction of genotypes, which are shown below in (2).
-He or she uses the eQTL dataset (with genes and SNPs) for prediction.
+She uses the eQTL dataset (with genes and SNPs) for prediction.
 Blue and brown triangles correspond to the correct genotype predictions.
 The grey crosses correspond to the incorrect or unavailable genotype predictions.
 The attacker compares the predicted genotypes to the genotype dataset in (3), where triangles show the genotypes, and performs linking.
 The attacker links the predicted genotypes to the genotype dataset.
 3 individuals (Bob, Alice, and John) are highlighted.
 The attacker can link Bob and John by matching them to their genotypes.
 The correct prediction of rs7274244 (in yellow dashed rectangle) enables the attacker to distinguish between correct entries and reveal both of their disease status as positive.
 For Alice, the predicted genotypes are equally matching at two entries both of which match at 2 genotypes; PID-b and PID-k (with negative and positive disease status) thus the attacker cannot exactly reveal Alice’s disease status.

 Supplementary Figure 8: Illustration of risk assessment procedure for joint genotyping/phenotyping data generation.
 There are two paths of risk assessment to be performed.
 The first path evaluates the risks associated with release of the QTL datasets.
 The genotype and phenotype data (on the left) is first used for quantitative trait loci identification (QTL identification box).
 This generates the significant QTLs.
 These are then utilized, in addition to the list of external QTL databases, in quantification of leakage versus predictability, as presented in Section 2.2.
 These results are then relayed to the risk assessment procedures.
 The second risk assessment procedure evaluates the release of genotype and phenotype datasets.
 For this, the datasets are input to application of a list of linking attacks (Presented in Sections 2.3, and 2.4, and other linking attacks in the literature) for evaluation of characterization risks.
 The results are then relayed to risk assessment procedures.